 There is enough gorgeous and mystifying complexity in the world already-- in the created world, in the stories of our lives and the way they intertwine, in Beethoven's Fifth Symphony, in the life of the world to come.

-Let's not complicate or obfuscate all of this by cluttering up our lives with things we do not need or want, then wondering why we feel so thinly scraped over it all.
+Let's not obfuscate all of this by cluttering up our lives with things we do not need or want, then wondering why we feel so thinly scraped over it all.
 In a homily on Matthew 25, our priest recently made the statement, "This is not all there is, but this (life here and now) means everything."

 I believe the implications of this statement in relation to our possessions are worth thoughtful consideration.